Generic name: gentamicin [ jen-ta-MYE-sin ]

 - Hypokalemia (low potassium in the blood) or

-- Hypomagnesemia (low magnesium in the blood)—Should be corrected before receiving gentamicin.
-If these conditions are not corrected, gentamicin may increase risk for more serious side effects.
+- Hypomagnesemia (low magnesium in the blood)—Should be corrected before receiving this medicine.
+If these conditions are not corrected, this medicine may increase risk for more serious side effects.

 - Kidney disease—Use with caution.
-The effects may be increased because of slower removal of gentamicin from the body.
+The effects may be increased because of slower removal of this medicine from the body.